 Leonardo Dantas

-Leonardo Dantas is a first-year PhD student in Politics interested in polarization, electoral behavior, and partisan communication––with a focus on Latin America and Brazil.
-He holds a MSc from Fundação Getúlio Vargas (FGV) and a B.A. summa cum laude in Political Science (departmental highest honors) and International Development Studies from UCLA, with Honors from the College of Letters and Sciences.
+Leonardo Dantas is a second-year PhD student in Politics interested in polarization, electoral behavior, and partisan communication––with a focus on Brazil.
+He holds a MSc from Fundação Getúlio Vargas (FGV) and a B.A. summa cum laude in Political Science and International Development Studies from UCLA, with Honors from the College of Letters and Sciences.

-Since his undergraduate studies, Leonardo has worked as a researcher for the Political Violence Lab, studying the partisan nature of media outlets' reporting on foreign affairs and its impact on readers' knowledge of world events.
-For this Master's thesis, Leonardo investigated whether the moral language of right-wing legislative candidates in Brazil shifted liberal when these politicians ran in less developed, left-leaning districts.
+As part of the Political Violence Lab, Leonardo has been studying the partisan nature of media outlets' reporting on foreign affairs and its impact on readers' knowledge of world events.
+For this Master's thesis, he investigated whether the moral language of right-wing legislative candidates in Brazil shifted liberal when these politicians ran in less developed, left-leaning districts.

-Passionate about R programming and causal inference, Leonardo is curious about text-as-data approaches to examine whether partisan candidate discourse can directly influence voter behavior.
+As a PhD student at Princeton, Leonardo focuses on Comparative Politics and Quantitative Methods and is a fellow of Quantitative Analysis in Political Science (QAPS).
+Passionate about R programming and causal inference, Leonardo is curious about text- and video-as-data approaches to examine whether partisan candidate discourse can directly influence voter behavior.

 If you are a Latin American student considering applying to PhD programs in the United States, feel free to contact him at leodantas@princeton.edu.